 But first, let’s take a look at the cover, shall we?

 The cover definitely has a very noir feel to it, with the gun and the detective smoking in the background.
-A bit generic nowadays, but not a bad one for a mystery title.
-And because of all the other covers being variations of this one, there’s no real need to show them.
+A bit generic nowadays, but not a bad cover for a mystery title.
+And because of all the other covers being variations of this one, there’s no real reason to show them.

 But it’s time to boot this gumshoe:

-The intro is simple and gets to the point: a wealthy businessman named Bill Robbins was found stabbed to the death and it’s your job as a police detective to find the culprit and bring him or her to justice.
-Although they aren’t bad, I wish the intro screen showed more than some woman’s legs.
-The intro theme is surprisingly good and pumps you up for the game.
+The intro is simple and gets to the point: a wealthy businessman named Bill Robbins was found dead and it’s your job as a police detective to find the his assassin and bring him or her to justice.
+And although they aren’t bad, I wish the intro screen showed more than some woman’s legs.
+But the intro theme is surprisingly good and pumps you up for the game.

 The gameplay consists of choosing a command from a list situated at the right of the screen, with the text appearing at the bottom.
-From the command list, you can chose your destination (when travelling) and other options when interviewing people or searching for clues, with the main screen showing the places and people through still images.
+From the command list, you can choose your destination (when travelling) and other options when interviewing people or searching for clues, with the main view showing the places and people through still images.